rganlath3/PortalGunProjector/README.md

 ## Software Development
-I am so used to using an arduino or other MCU to solve all my hardware integration problems.
-In the past I've used arduinos + raspberry pis when needed (such as for ROS projects).
+I am familiar using an Arduino or other MCU to solve all my hardware integration problems.
+In the past I've used Arduinos + Raspberry Pis when needed (such as for ROS projects).
 For this project, I wanted to challenge myself to not use any MCUs and to only use the raspberry pi GPIO pins to interact with switches and LED control.
-It definitely brought up some fun issues discussed in detail below but taught me a lot.
+It brought up some fun compatibility issues that prevented me from using a Raspberry Pi 5 until libraries were updated.

 ***Disclaimer: I am an electrical engineer, so apologies for the chaos that is my programming.***